tef/arson/SPEC.md

 Errors are fatal.
 A record with duplicate keys, or a string too long, or a number to big to represent MUST cause the parse to fail outright.

-Non-printable characters are defined as C0 and C1 blocks in unicode.
+Non-printable characters (or Control Codes) are defined as C0 and C1 blocks in unicode.
 This includes the tab character.

 # ARSON Object Model and Syntax